dream-lab/wicm/README.md

 | WICM       | 4   | 4    | 4  | 4    | 4  | 4    |
 | WICM+LU+DS | 4   | 4    | 4  | 4    | 4  | 4    |

 Each cell in the table depicts the number of experiments for which the algorithm-configuration combination produced equivalent outputs to native ICM.
+We expect `2` for LU+DS since we have runs on 2 source vertices, and we expect `4` for WICM and its variant since we have runs for two window splits for each of the two source vertices.

 ---
 ## 9. Running WICM Heuristic for Obtaining Window Splits